MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/overview.md

 ## Government Community Cloud (GCC) organizations

+Choose where to upload your custom app package as a GCC administrator.

 ### Upload your custom app directly to Teams

  As a GCC tenant administrator, you can choose whether to upload a custom app to your tenant environment or to publish it to your tenant app catalog.
-Microsoft doesn't own or control your custom applications, therefore, you must ensure that all endpoints are compliant with your organization's requirements.
+Microsoft does not own or control your custom applications, therefore, you must ensure that all endpoints are compliant with your organization's requirements.
 Additionally, if the app solution includes a bot or message extension, you must complete the [Bot Framework](https://dev.botframework.com/) registration as follows:

 1. On the **Connect to channels** page, under **Add a featured channel**, select **Teams**.
 1. Navigate to the **Configure MSTeams** page, see following image: